semgrep/semgrep-rules/README.md

 ### Rulesets

-Rulesets are groups of rules organized by purpose (not by language or framework) from Semgrep Registry.
+Rulesets are groups of rules organized by purpose, language, or framework sourced from the Semgrep Registry.
 If you want to modify existing rulesets or create your own, please contact us at support@r2c.dev.